-Our wholly owned research and development programs are in liver disease (non-virology), namely NASH and primary biliary cholangitis, or PBC, and in virology, namely HBV, HCV and RSV:
+Our wholly owned research and development programs are in liver disease (non-virology), namely NASH and PBC, and in virology, namely RSV and HBV:

 - NASH and PBC: We are working on multiple compounds that selectively bind to and activate the farnesoid X receptor, or FXR.
-We plan to develop these compounds, referred to as FXR agonists, for use in the treatment of NASH, and possibly PBC, both of which are liver diseases with very few therapeutic options.
+We plan to develop these compounds, referred to as FXR agonists, for use in the treatment of NASH and PBC, both of which are liver diseases with very few therapeutic options.
 Our lead FXR agonist, EDP-305, represents a new class of FXR agonist designed to take advantage of increased binding interactions with the receptor.
-We believe this class is significantly different from other FXR agonists in clinical development. - In September 2016, we initiated a Phase 1 clinical study of EDP-305, which includes healthy subjects and subjects with presumptive non-alcoholic fatty liver disease, or NAFLD, who are obese and may also have pre-diabetes or type 2 diabetes.
+We believe this class is significantly different from other FXR agonists in clinical development. - In October 2017, we announced results of a Phase 1a/b clinical study of EDP-305, which was generally safe and well tolerated over a broad range of single and multiple doses with pharmacokinetic data supporting once daily oral dosing.
+The study included 98 healthy volunteer subjects, or HV subjects, and 48 subjects who were obese and with or without pre-diabetes or type